weifengdq/SlcanX/README.md

 - `ip -d -s link show can0` can be used to display detailed statistics of the CAN interface.

 Send Tests:
-- `cangen can0 -g 0.002 -I 555 -L 0 -b` in 2 terminal windows for sending CAN frames at 1Mbps + 5Mbps
+- `cangen can0 -g 0.01 -I 555 -L 0 -b` in 2 terminal windows for sending CAN frames at 1Mbps + 5Mbps, about 2.8W frames/s